Don't Call a Plumber! Find Out How to Fix Common Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping taps and toilets that run, clogged drains, and low pressure water.
+The most common plumbing problems are dripping water from faucets, clogged drains, and low pressure water.

-You will need a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and an screwdriver.
+You will need a few indispensable tools like an adjustable wrench, a plunger pipe wrench Teflon tape and an screwdriver.

 Is DIY plumbing safe?